 So . . .

 Esperanto’s non-European side?
-Esperanto users build up their words from small unmodifiable ‘bits’, just like with Lego.
-In Europe, for example, Hungarians speakers do something similar (though they modify their ‘bits’ at times).
+Esperanto users build up their words from small independent unmodifiable ‘bits’.
+In Europe, for example, Hungarians speakers do something similar (though they do modify their ‘bits’ at times).
 Their language is not related to its neighbours.
-Esperanto is put together more like Turkish or Chinese where ‘bits’ are unchangeable, i.e. they cannot be modified.
+Esperanto is put together more like languages such as Turkish or Chinese, where ‘bits’ are unchangeable, i.e. they cannot be modified.
 Only added together.
 Don’t be alarmed!
 If you can handle Lego’s building blocks, you’ll be fine.
 English and other European languages do have word-building to varying degrees.
-However the greater freedom Esperanto users have to build up words is a key factor in giving them a ‘sense of personal ownership’ of the language.
+However the greater freedom Esperanto users have to build up words is a key factor in giving speakers a ‘sense of personal ownership’ of the language.
 They can feel they are building it as they go along!
-On the other hand users need to gain some expertise in this freedom, as their first languages may include word-building but not encourage or exploit its creativity.
-Indeed Esperanto users may not be able to find in dictionaries all the words they could create!
+On the other hand new users need to gain some expertise in this freedom, as their first languages may include word-building but not encourage or exploit its creativity.
+Indeed Esperanto users may not be able to find in their dictionaries all the words they could create!
 Look at ‘more-th‘ in the first paragraph above.
 That’s not really allowed in English.
 Its equivalent in Esperanto would be unremarkable.
 ‘Umpteenth‘ comes close, but it is not created in true Lego-style.
 There is no independent bit ‘ump‘ available in English!
 ‘Ump-hundredth is not an acceptable term .. yet.

 Don’t worry . . .

-Most Esperanto speakers think only about the vocabulary side.
-They usually just take Esperanto’s word-building as a refreshing challenge, indeed as unexpected fun compared to English or French.
+In practice most Esperanto speakers are anxious only about the vocabulary side, i.e. learning words.
+They usually just take Esperanto’s word-building side as a refreshing challenge, indeed as unexpected fun compared to English, Irish or French.
 And they certainly don’t need to know anything about how Hungarian, Turkish or Chinese works.
 With respect, that’s for Hungarians, Turks, Chinese and students of these languages.

 And the fun . . .
 English cannot move from ‘dine’ to ‘dinner’ without adding an extra ‘n’ and changing how it pronounces the ‘i’.
-Unlike moving from ‘mine’ to ‘miner’ for example.
+Unlike moving from ‘coal mine’ to ‘coal miner’ for example.
 English users cannot use the model of ‘I whitened my shoes last night’ to create the sentence ‘I will blue-en my boots tomorrow night’.
 Esperanto users can do just that!
 Esperanto encourages playing with its ‘bits’, having fun with them.
 If the rules are followed, Esperanto will not let players down.
 And you will be understood.
 Maybe you’ll even earn a smile.
 And it’s also just as important to avoid embarrassment.
-Esperanto avoids idioms almost entirely.
-In this respect Esperanto is quite unlike English or French or modern Greek for that matter.
+So Esperanto avoids idioms almost entirely.
+In this respect Esperanto is quite unlike English, Irish, French or modern Greek for that matter.
 So if you say in Esperanto that someone ‘has dug his own grave‘, you would mean just that.
 In a transnational context such ‘a spade is a spade’ plainness is important for unambiguous communication.
-And that is Esperanto’s purpose.
+That is Esperanto’s purpose.
 So its grammar also seeks unambiguity.
 Who does what to whom is clearly marked!
 Questions are clearly distinguished from statements.
 Verbs have a much narrower range of meanings than in English.
 Yet talented people have created much-loved and admired poetry in Esperanto.
 Its creator did not consider himself a poet, but he showed some of what could be done in his few poems, in his translation of the psalms and creation of proverbs.

 Following the rule of one?